Crohn’s and Colitis: Natural Treatment Options

 6. Stay Abreast Of New Treatment Options

 Although much work still remains to be done, it’s a good idea to talk to your healthcare provider about recent medical research.
 IBD is an area where promising discoveries and potential new treatments are emerging often.
 For example, trials have been conducted on the effectiveness of fecal transplants, in which healthy stool is “transplanted” into an inflamed large intestine in hopes of restoring the balance of healthy bacteria.
-Other exciting findings involve stem cell research.
+Other exciting paper writing findings involve stem cell research.

 If you have been diagnosed with or are experiencing the symptoms of Crohn’s or Colitis, you should know that there is reason for hope.
 Many natural supportive treatments prove quite effective, and new developments are on the horizon.
 Come into the office and we can work together to improve your digestive health!